necro351/bundlefs/README.md

 command line tools and new tools can be easily written to understand it as well.
 Furthermore since the bundles are just directories of files they can be moved around, checksummed, compressed, and distributed.
-The on-disk bundle format is always preserved and more efficient approaches are abandonned if they comprimise the simplicity of the bundle format.
+The on-disk bundle format is always preserved and more efficient approaches are abandoned if they comprimise the simplicity of the bundle format.

 (3) Conflict Resolution: As much as possible conflict resolution is made